s33po/atomic-kitten/README.md

   - Intention to track the next LTS kernel (most likely 6.18) when available
 - Multimedia codecs from Negativo17
 - Firefox ESR removed in favor of the Flatpak version
-- Full virtualization host support adn (partial) AppImage support
+- Full virtualization host support and (partial) AppImage support
 - Web-based system administration via Cockpit
 - Visual Studio Code included in the image
 - Curated set of tools, utilities, and fonts